 The Board assumes the responsibility for leadership and control of the Group, and is collectively responsible for promoting the success of the Group.

 The Board is also responsible for performing the corporate governance functions of the Company, including developing, reviewing and monitoring the Company's policies and practices on corporate governance, compliance with legal and regulatory requirements and the code applicable to employees and Directors; reviewing the Company's compliance with the Corporate Governance Code ("CG Code") set out in Appendix 14 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited ("Listing Rules") and disclosure in its Corporate Governance Report.

 The Board consists of nine members of which four are Independent Non-executive Directors which constitutes more than four-ninths of the Board, bringing in a sufficient independent voice.
-The other members are two Executive Directors and three Non-executive Directors.
+The other members are one Executive Director and four Non-executive Directors.

 Subject to the Company's articles of association and The Companies Law of the Cayman Islands, the Company may in general meeting by ordinary resolution elect any person to be a director of the Company either to fill a casual vacancy on the Board, or as an addition to the existing Board.
 A shareholder may propose a person other than a director of the Company for election as a director at a general meeting.

 Nomination Policy sets out the selection criterial and nomination procedures of appointment of a director: